batata902/littlespider/README.md

     bash littlespider.sh domain.com

-If you give the proper permissions, you can run with:
+If you give the proper permissions, you can run it with:

     ./littlespider.sh domain.com